Islandora/documentation/docs/contributing/releasing-islandora.md

 # Releasing Islandora

-Follow these steps to release all of the Islandora ecosystem.
-Due to dependencies, this must be done in a particular order.
-While this may seem like a daunting task, remember that at any point in time you can delete/update/re-do a release in Github.
-If something gets botched simply
+Islandora is an ecosystem of repositories and follows [Semantic Versioning](https://semver.org/).
+This allows the community to remain aligned with [Drupal's approach](https://www.drupal.org/node/3108648)and support more a more modular approach and more frequent releases, as well as better upgrade paths for those using components of the system.
+In semantic versioning, a version has three sections 'MAJOR.MINOR.PATCH'.
+This looks something like 2.1.1, or you may see major versions labelled as 2.x.x.
+To guide repository maintainers, we recommend you increment the:

+* MAJOR version when you make incompatible API changes,
+* MINOR version when you add functionality in a backwards compatible manner, and
+* PATCH version when you make backwards compatible bug fixes.

+## Advice for Releasing

+Dependencies mean that if you are going to release all of the Islandora ecosystem, **order is very important**.
+At any point, rleeases can be deleted, updated, and redone in Github.
+You can reach out to the community if you have questions.
+Note that if you want to 'redo' a release, you can follow these steps:

 1. Delete the release in Github through their UI
 2. Delete the tag in Git both locally and remotely: `git tag -d TAG_NAME; git push --delete origin TAG_NAME`
-3. Try again.
+3. Begin Releasing again.

-The only exception is when publishing to Sonatype with Alpaca, but by the time you've gotten there, everything should be fine already.
-And remember, you can always just bump the version number again and slice a second release if you have to.
-No big deal!
+You cannot follow these steps when publishing to Sonatype with Alpaca, but this should rarely be an issue.
+Version numbers can also be incremented and a new release authored.

-We'll start with the Java stuff because it's the most complicated.

-## Releasing Java Code
+## How to Release Java Code

-You need Java 8 on your system to release java code.
-All the rest is handled by Gradle, which is included in the Git repos.
-If you cannot get Java 8, for whatever reason, you can still release Syn using Docker and the `openjdk:8-jdk` image.
-For Alpaca, however, because we use keys and sign the code, etc...
-It really requires Java 8 to be on your system.
+You will need Java 8 on your system to release java code.
+The rest of the work is handled handled by [Gradle](https://gradle.org/), which is included in the Git repositories.
+If you cannot get Java 8, you can still release Syn using Docker and the `openjdk:8-jdk` image.
+For Alpaca, because of our use of keys, Java 8 is required.

 ### Release Syn